Free & Open

 1. What Sound Machine is

 Sound Machine is a browser-based music workstation for fast sketching, loop building, live play, and quick export.
-It combines an FM synth, arpeggiator, Melody Grid, drum machine, bass sequencer, arrangement banks, mixer, visualizer, recording, project save/load, share links, MIDI input, and multiple export options in one environment.
+It combines an FM synth, arpeggiator, Melody Grid with a free Pattern A session preview, drum machine, bass sequencer, arrangement banks, mixer, sampler import, visualizer, recording, project save/load, share links, MIDI input, and multiple export options in one environment.

 Best for sketching